We breed high quality

 We are retaining three Mini Nubian doelings – Doodlebug, Foxy, and Clover.
 These three doelings have excellent milk lines and great conformation.
 Ruby, a full-size Nubian, joined the herd as well as a buck, Levi.
 Juliet returned to her home herd in California in November, and we welcomed Sapphire, a blue roan 2nd generation Mini Nubian.
 We are excited about the future of our Rafter O Mini Nubian herd!

 In early February, we welcomed a beautiful doeling from Blackberry’s herd in California, Snow Drop.
 Later in February, June Bug blessed us with triplet doelings!
 Clair had buck/doe twins again.
 Both June Bug and Clair’s udders are looking fabulous.
 In mid-March, Doodlebug had an easy first kidding with her single doeling.
-Ruby had quadruplets – 2 buckling and 2 doelings a couple days later.
-We have one more doe, Sapphire, due to kid in late April.
+Ruby had quadruplets – 2 buckling and 2 doelings a couple of days later.
+Sapphire kidded in April with triplets – a tiny spotted, polled doeling and two bucklings.

-The kid names this year are: Lady Bug, Love Bug, Lightning Bug, Grasshopper, Cricket, Pill Bug, Meadowlark, Little Blue Heron, Eastern Phoebe, and Carolina Wren.
+The kid names this year are Lady Bug, Love Bug, Lightning Bug, Grasshopper, Cricket, Pill Bug, Meadowlark, Little Blue Heron, Eastern Phoebe, Carolina Wren, White-tailed Deer “Bambi”, Badger, and Porcupine “Spike”.